SDXorg/test-models/README.md

 #### Expanding existing cases
 Many of these cases have model files for some modeling formats but not others.
-To add a model file in another format, check that your model output replicates the 'canonical example' to reasonable fidelity, preferably using identical varaibale names, and add an entry to the contributions table in the directory's `README.md` file.
+To add a model file in another format, check that your model output replicates the 'canonical example' to reasonable fidelity, preferably using identical variabale names, and add an entry to the contributions table in the directory's `README.md` file.

 #### Adding new cases